 Whether you’re sitting on an unexpected bill or you want to fund a quick weekend getaway, a personal loan can help you reach your goals.
 Personal loans offer some unique features compared to a lot of other loan types.

-We’ll cover what a personal loan is, what you should look for in a personal loan and show you how a $500 personal loan with a one-year term from MoneyLion might be right for you.
+We’ll cover what a personal loan is, what you should look for in a personal loan and show you how loans up to $3,000 from MoneyLion or low-APR credit builder personal loans with a one-year term from MoneyLion might be right for you.

 What are Personal Loans?

 A personal loan is money that you borrow from a bank, credit union or online lender that you pay back in installments over time.
 Unlike other certain types of loans (such as student loans or auto loans), you can use a personal loan for almost anything you want.

 Similar to most loans, you pay interest on a personal loan, which compensates the lender for its services.
 Most loans have annual interest rates between 6% and 36% per year if you have good credit, which is a bit higher than most long-term mortgage loans and might be lower than your credit card’s interest rate.